-If needed, change the folder for storing the collector log files, and then select Next.
+6. If needed, change the folder for storing the collector log files, and then select Next.
 The destination Historian server page appears.

-Historian Server Details
+Historian Server Details GAIFIELD

-Provide a valid windows user of the default Historian server to which the Remote Collector Manager will connect.
+Provide a valid windows user of the default H Remote Collector Manager will connect. istorian server to which the

 Historian Server:

 User Name:

-Password:
+Password: 1

 Confirm Password:

-Note: If the Historian server and collectors are installed on the same machine, you need not provide the details; by default, the machine name of the local Historian server is considered.
-If, however, they are installed on different machines, you must provide the credentials of the Historian server user.
-If the password changes, you must reinstall Remote Management Agents to reset the password.
+Note: If you have created security groups or enabled strict of the destination Historian credentials.
+If the password changes, you must reinstall Remote Manage

-1 Cancel Previous Next
+Cancel Previous Next